Sebastian-Zaragoza/DevFlow-Project-Task-Web-Application/README.md

 This demo highlights how notifications for each important action (such as project updates, task assignments, or collaborations) are sent via email.

 ![Email Notifications View Demo](Resources/Email_notifications_view.gif)

-## Overview
-DevFlow is a comprehensive full-stack web application built to facilitate collaborative management of software development projects and tasks.
-It enables teams to create, edit, assign, and track projects and tasks efficiently, with a focus on security, scalability, and user-friendly interactions.
-The application features modular architecture, secure authentication mechanisms, and a responsive user interface, making it ideal for software development teams of any size.

 ## Features
 - **User Authentication and Management**: